 There are different ways that you can handle a situation in which you were in a vehicle collision, and the other party was clearly at fault.
 You can take them to court and sue them for damages, especially if you were severely hurt, and you come to realize this in the days and weeks following the event.

 It’s not about trying to cash in on what happened.
-You’re likely going to get stuck with some hefty medical bills, and the settlement, if it’s in your favor, can help you to handle those.
+You’re likely going to get stuck with some hefty medical bills, and the settlement, even if you had to be airlifted to a hospital by medical air transport.

 You’re Traumatized by What Happened

 If you’re in a violent collision while you’re on vacation, it can wreak havoc on your psyche.
 You might have to deal with the equivalent of post-traumatic stress disorder.
 When you try to drive again, you may find yourself shaking, or facing symptoms that are close to those of a panic attack.

 There are lots of reasons car accidents happen, and often they are not even your fault.
 This is complicated when you are on vacation, away from familiar areas, people, and services.
 The injury payment that you can get from a court settlement in your favor might also pay for alternate methods of transportation to places you need to go.
 At some point, you might be confident enough to drive again, but it may not come right away.

 That Money Can Pay for Therapy

 Some individuals who are in a vacation car wreck can get through it by engaging in talk therapy.
 You might have the type of health insurance that will pay for some of those sessions.

 However, many health insurance plans don’t cover that sort of thing.
 If that is true of yours, then the money you get from a court settlement can help to pay for those sessions.
 Talking about what happened might be part of the formula that gets you confident enough to drive again.

 Your Health Insurance Doesn’t Cover All Your Bills